 - Buying Concerns: What are their concerns when buying your product?

-When you know this information, your business can cater its content, products, messaging and services to suit the needs of your ideal customer.
+When you know this information, your business can create its content plan, products, messaging, and services to suit the needs of your ideal customer.
 Creating a marketing strategy that surrounds the needs, behaviors, and desires of your target audience is essential for the plan to succeed in growing your business.

 Analyze Your Competitors